-According to scientists, the light emitted by an object 13 billion light-years away takes 13 billion years to reach at Earth.
-Thus, it provides an idea of how objects looked when they emitted light 13 billion years ago, when the Universe was just five per cent of its current age.
+The light emitted by an object 13 billion light-years away, of course, takes 13 billion years to reach at Earth.
+Thus, it provides an idea of how objects looked 13 billion years ago, when the Universe was just five per cent of its current age.

-After a detailed analysis of the survey data, astronomers also concluded that there is about one supermassive black hole present in per cubic giga-light-year region in the Universe.
+After a detailed analysis of the survey data, astronomers concluded that there is about one supermassive black hole present in every per cubic giga-light-year region in the Universe.

 The research team now wants to expand the scope of their study to spot more distant black holes in the Universe in an effort to find out when the first supermassive black hole was formed in the Universe.